-Public opinion on births out of wedlock and the social status of children born in this manner have varied across diverse historical eras and social strata.
-When in 1850 vital statistics began to be nationally collected on the basis of parish registers in Hungary, the 'origin' of children was regarded as crucial information.
-Besides the three key data (sex, religion, 'viability') recorded at birth, a fourth question was also asked: whether the given child was born inside or outside marriage (in so-called 'pagan' marriages).
-Some of the children born out of wedlock were born to cohabiting, 'concubinary' couples, whether he or she was 'legitimate'.
-While authors at that time showed relative tolerance towards non-marital relationships, they tended to be very pessimistic or critical of the prospects, the mental-bodily progress and social adaptation of children born in 'pagan' marriages.
-They also regarded most of these children as destined to be the 'pariah of the society'.
+Public opinion on births out of wedlock and the social status of children born in this manner varied across diverse historical eras and social strata.
+When in 1850 vital statistics began to be nationally collected on the basis of parish registers in Hungary, the "origin" of children was regarded as a crucial information.
+Besides the three key data (sex, religion, "viability") recorded at birth, a fourth question was also asked: whether the given child was born inside or outside marriage (in wild marriage).
+Some of the children born out of wedlock were born to cohabiting, "concubinary" couples, whether he or she was "legitimate".
+While authors at that time showed relative tolerance towards non-marital relationships, they tended to be very pessimistic or critical of the prospects, the mental-bodily progress and social adaptation of the children born in "wild marriage".
+They also regarded most of these children as destined to be the "pariah of the society".

-In the late 1800s the rate of 'illegitimate' births was about 8-10 percent.
-This value remained stable for nearly a century, apart from minor war-related fluctuations, until 1980.
-Considering the revolutionary changes in birth control and the array of contraceptive techniques during this period, we can say that behind the virtually unchanged rate of 'illegitimate' births very different sexual behaviours and moral values existed.
+In the late 1800s the rate of "illegitimate" births was about 8-10 percent.
+This value remained stable for nearly a century, apart from minor warrelated fluctuations, until 1980.
+Considering the revolutionary changes in birth control and the array of contraceptive techniques during this period, we can say that behind the virtually unchanged rate of "illegitimate" births very different sexual behaviours and moral values existed.

-Based on the analysis of the dynamics of 'illegitimate' births over past decades it seems that the absolute prohibition of abortion introduced in the first half of the 1950s did not have any impact on the rate of 'illegitimate' births.
+Based on the analysis of the dynamics of "illegitimate" births over past decades it seems that the absolute prohibition of abortion introduced in the first half of the 1950s did not have any impact on the rate of "illegitimate" births.
 As a result of absolute prohibition of abortion one might have expected that unwanted pregnancies resulting in unwanted births would considerably increase the frequency of extramarital births.
 On the contrary, legitimate births increased.
-While the number of 'legitimate' births in 1954 was 21% higher than in 1952, the number of 'illegitimate' births in the same period increased by only 16 percent.
-In response to the moral expectations of society at that time, the overwhelming majority of couples were trying to legitimise 'illegitimate' pregnancies by getting married.
-The liberalisation of abortion introduced in the second half of the 1950s resulted in a sharp decline of the number of births, which process had a greater impact on 'illegitimate' births rather than on 'legitimate' ones.
-This led to the refutation of yet another demographic theory claiming 'illegitimate' births were typical of a relatively constant group of population with a decline in births automatically increasing the ratio of births out of wedlock.
+While the number of "legitimate" births in 1954 was 21% higher than in 1952, the number of "illegitimate" births in the same period increased by only 16 percent.
+In response to the moral expectations of society at that time, the overwhelming majority of couples were trying to legitimise "illegitimate" pregnancies by getting married.
+The liberalisation of abortion introduced in the second half of the 1950s resulted in a sharp decline of the number of births which process had a greater impact on "illegitimate" births rather than on "legitimate" ones.
+This led to the refutation of yet another demographic theory that claimed "illegitimate" births are typical of a relatively constant group of population so a decline in births automatically increases the ratio of birth out of wedlock.
 All in all, we can conclude that the changes in the number and rate of births over the past couple of decades have mainly been restricted to births to married couples and have hardly influenced the ratio of extramarital births standing steadily at 5-7%.
 The turning point came in the early 1980s when the extramarital birth rate started an initially slow but ever accelerating increase.
-As a result, the ratio standing at 7.1% in 1980 rose to 30.3% by 1999, which means that today every third child in Hungary is born to unmarried parents or a single mother.
+As a result, the ratio standing at 7.1% in 1980 rose to 28% by 1999, which means that today every third child in Hungary is born to unmarried parents or a single mother.